 Travelling through the mountains of Borneo, we made a stop at Gomantong Cave, known for its ancient Bird’s Nest harvesting.
 A delicacy in this part of the world is Bird’s Nest Soup.
-Inside the Cave Not only is this cave full of the priceless bird’s nests of the Swiftlet bird, it is also full of bird poop, bats and cockroaches!
+Inside the Cave The first half-kilometre into the cave is a beautiful forest.
+Not only is this magnificent cave full of the priceless bird’s nests of the Swiftlet bird, it is also full of bird poop, bats and cockroaches!
+There were actually piles of bat dung 8-10 feet high, and the walkway was 3 feet off the ground.
 Not my favourite cave.
-David Tseu, our guide, took some gorgeous photos inside the cave and you’d never guess at first glance that there were even birds and bird’s nests inside it, let alone the other little creatures. … More… →
+David Tseu, our … More… →

 One of our stops on our way to a new jungle resort in Borneo was for Indian food.
 What a treat it was to watch this guy making each individual fresh roti, and with a bright smile that showed how much he really seemed to enjoy doing it.
 To watch it was true art.
 How to Make Roti Starting with a little ball of dough he starts stretching it and throwing it in the air until it is paper-thin and two feet across!
 Then he folds the thin dough many times into a square, oils … More… →